-- In medium bowl, combine oil, garlic, brown sugar, black pepper and fish sauce (or soy sauce or Worcestershire)
+- In medium bowl, combine oil, garlic, brown sugar, Worcestershire (or fish sauce, soy sauce, Tamari), salt and black pepper

 - Add green tomatoes slices to bowl and evenly coat all the slices with the marinade.

-- Grill each side of the tomato till your desired texture (about 2-4 minutes on each side).
+- Grill each side of the tomato until your desired texture (about 2-4 minutes on each side).
 How thick you slice your tomato will determine how long it cooks.

 - Serve as a side dish, on burgers or chopped in a salad